-Cowen Partners Executive Search outlines some of the trends we are seeing in not only in demand positions, but the hurtles both clients and candidates have to overcome to succeed.
+Cowen Partners Executive Search outlines some of the trends our experienced executive recruiters are seeing in not only in demand positions, but the hurtles both clients and candidates have to overcome to succeed.

 “Decisions made today will need to be reconsidered within three months.”

 – Greg Becker, CEO of Silicon Valley Bank

 In the post-pandemic world, it’s become more important than ever to hire executives who are able to adapt to changes in the business environment quickly.